annethereshewent/nds-plus/README.md

 ## Using your own binary files

 Make sure that your binary files are named `bios7.bin` for the ARM7 bios, `bios9.bin` for the ARM9 bios, and `firmware.bin` for the firmware.

-### Windows

-For Windows, simply put the files in the same directory as the executable.

-### Mac

-For Mac, you will need to open the .app file by right clicking on it, hit "Show Package Contents," then go to the `Contents/MacOS` directory.
-Copy the files over and you should be all set!

 ## Features